Yrds/cppaper/README.md

 Scripts is a very very(VERY!) experimental feature in cppaper, it allows you to run custom scripts.
 Scripts ran after all files detected by cppaper, but there are some special functions you can specify to run on certain parts of the program, these are called `hooks`(see more below).
 Every script has it own state, so if you can have a variable to be updated during all workflow of the program without losing any information.
+No library is loaded by default(like base and package).
+So in order to some scripts to work you need to enable these libraries manually.
+See [lua_libraries in Site Config Section](#site)

 ### Hooks